a-cpu-a/slu/README.md

 }
 fn main()
 {
-	-- Since logging is not always possible, you have to explicitly get a logger.
+	--Panicking is not allways desirable, so it is explicit. let &impl std::Panic p = &std::defaultPanicOrDummy();
-	-- in this case we want the log message to always be shown, so we panic if there is no logger.
+	-- Since logging is not always possible, you have to explicitly get a logger, -- in this case we want the log message to always be shown, so we panic if there is no logger.
-	-- If logging can be thrown away, you can use `std::defaultLoggerOrDummy()` which may return a dummy implementation that voids your logs. let mut impl std::Log l = std::defaultLogger().unwrap();
+	-- If logging can be thrown away, you can use `std::defaultLoggerOrDummy()` which may return a dummy implementation that voids your logs. let mut impl std::Log l = std::defaultLogger().unwrap(p);
 	printHelloWorld(&mut l);
 }
 ```